-Preserve - Authoritative Reo Landing Page Template
+Preserve - Authoritative REO Landing Page Template

 Preserve is a full-width landing page template built for foreclosure and REO property preservation companies.
 It opens with an interactive before-and-after slider, flows through three scroll-triggered case studies, and drives leads through a five-step portfolio assessment quiz.
 The design uses a navy, white, and brass palette that signals competence to asset managers, servicer VPs, and REO brokers.